yaushing/O2A2/README.md

 <samp>

-My name is Christian Kaisermann, web engineer, CSS and front-end infrastructure enthusiast.
+My name is Kam Yau Shing, free runner, Python and React enthusiast.
 <br>
 Nice to make your acquaintance 😁.